DiUS/profiles/README.md

   * Clients don't believe what is written in them.
   * Clients would be happy to endore experience/skills for consultants.
   * __Profiles__ need to be secure with restriced access.
+  * Encourage people to participant in activities that develop their own public profile.

 Thanks to everyone who contributed to __Profiles__